 Dark’s Pandemonium Carnival arrives in Greentown, Illinois, and the townspeople willingly attend.
 12 year-old Will Halloway and his best friend Jim Nightshade discover that the carnival people are creatures who live on the suffering of human beings.
 The carnival sideshows are designed to offer the townspeople the manifestation of their secret ambitions and desires so that in surrendering to them they lose their souls and are transformed into the circus’s freaks.
 When the carnival proprietor, the sinister Mr Dark, realizes that the boys know the truth, he comes after them.

-Ray Bradbury is one of the handful of science-fiction and fantasy writers who was able to crossover into the mainstream and enjoy success there with Fahrenheit 451 (1953), Dandelion Wine (1957), Something Wicked This Way Comes (1963) and short story collections such as Dark Carnival (1947), The Martian Chronicles (1950), The Illustrated Man (1951), The Golden Apples of the Sun (1953), The October Country (1955) and I Sing the Body Electric (1969).
+Ray Bradbury was one of the handful of science-fiction and fantasy writers who was able to crossover into the mainstream and enjoy success there with works like Fahrenheit 451 (1953), Something Wicked This Way Comes (1963) and short story collections such as Dark Carnival (1947), The Martian Chronicles (1950), The Illustrated Man (1951), The Golden Apples of the Sun (1953), The October Country (1955), Dandelion Wine (1957) and I Sing the Body Electric (1969).

 Bradbury tried to push an adaptation of his novel Something Wicked This Way Comes (1963) for many years, trying to elicit people like Steven Spielberg and David Lean to the director’s chair.
 The adaptation finally reached audiences with Jack Clayton, who had made the classic ghost story The Innocents (1961), in the director’s chair and as a production backed by Disney.
 It was an occasion where Ray Bradbury obtained a fair treatment on the screen – primarily because he wrote the script himself.